COVID-19 Supervisory and Regulatory FAQs

 A: Although Federal Reserve regulations or guidance generally do not preclude such a practice, depending on the specifics of the questionnaire, it is possible that some restrictions might apply.
 However, the bank should confirm that any such steps do not violate any state, local, or other federal requirements before proceeding.

-Q: If a firm were to close certain branches or change certain branches to drive-up-only mode, would they need to get any sort of prior approval from the Federal Reserve?
+Q: If a firm were to close certain branches or modify the operations of certain branches to drive-thru-only service, would they need to get any sort of prior approval from the Federal Reserve?

 Q: May a state member bank temporarily close a (random) branch without any regulatory approval in order to use this branch as an alternate work site?